-Louisville Attorneys Defend Victims of Kentucky Nursing Home Abuse and Negligence
+Louisville Attorneys Defend Victims of Kentucky Nursing Home Abuse

 When someone becomes a resident at a nursing home, that nursing home has made a promise to take care of that resident.
 Often times, the resident's family is unable to care for them at home due to increasing needs for hands-on daily care.
 When a nursing home agrees to accept a resident as a patient, that nursing home should be designed to fully care for such a resident.
 Not only do nursing homes get paid millions of dollars to care for their residents, both Kentucky State and Federal Law demands that they do it in an appropriate manner.
 Unfortunately, for too many older Americans, the care they receive is far from ideal.
 In many cases, the care turns into abuse and neglect, making their days at the nursing home a living nightmare.
 Many times, residents are afraid to speak-up and tell someone that he or she is being abused for fear of retaliation by the nursing home staff.
 That is why it is very important for family members and friends to know how to identify the signs of abuse and neglect as indentified by an experienced Kentucky nursing home abuse attorney.